-APM Number Description Justification Approval of the HRMP by agencies is required before impacts to the given species population is allowed.
-Agencies would also approve the plan to impacts special status plants and determine if more 10% impact is acceptable or if more restrictive requirements are in order.
-Temporary impacts would be mitigated through on-site restoration and revegetation.
-Permanent impacts would be mitigation for the loss of and/or impacts through on- or off-site restoration and/or compensatory mitigation as set forth by the appropriate resource agency.
-BIO-BOT-2 Special-status Tree/Shrubs/Cactus Avoid and minimize Pre-construction surveys/Construction Monitoring.
-Pre-construction surveys would be conducted by a qualified botanist to identify any smoke trees (Psorothamnus spinosus), mesquites (Prosopis spp.), all species of the family Agavaceae (including Mojave yucca and Joshua tree), palo verdes (Parkinsonia spp.), desert pincushion (Coryphantha chlorantha), matted cholla (Grusonia parishii) curved-spine beavertail (Opuntia curvispina), or Mojave fishhook cactus (Sclerocactus polyancistrus) in the project area. impacts to special-status plants.
-Surveys would be consistent with the protocol outlined by CDFW Protocols for Surveying and Evaluating Impacts to Species Status Native Plant Populations and Sensitive Nature Communities (May 2018).
-Pre-construction surveys would focus on identifying individuals not captured during focused surveys.
-Identified individuals would be delineated for avoidance.
-If avoidance is not possible, mitigation would be implemented.
+APM Number Description Justification Species Status Native Plant Populations and Sensitive Nature Communities (May 2018).
+Pre-construction surveys will focus on identifying individuals not captured during focused surveys.
+Identified individuals will be delineated for avoidance.
+If avoidance is not possible, mitigation will be implemented.
 The project shall be designed to minimize impacts to special-status plants during construction.
 Where special-status plants are known to occur, all work shall occur outside a 50-foot buffer.
 Buffer reductions may occur with the implementation of appropriate minimization measures.
-If avoidance is not possible, mitigation would be implemented.
+If avoidance is not possible, mitigation will be implemented.
 A qualified botanist monitor with the authority to halt work shall be present whenever work occurs within reduced buffers.
 If avoidance of listed species is not feasible, SCE will consult with USFWS/CDFW and implement any additional measures pursuant to the ESA/CESA.
 In the event of an unexpected discovery of a new species or previously undocumented population, the same steps will be used as discussed above.
 In addition, when there is an unexpected discovery of a new species, the CPUC, CDFW, and/or BLM will be notified.
 Coordinate with Agencies.
 If populations or individuals of special-status plants cannot be avoided, a Habitat Restoration Management Plan (HRMP) shall address removal methods, number of individuals to be removed, and restoration and/or mitigation (see APM BIO-RES-1).
 Approval of the HRMP by agencies is required before impacts to the given species is allowed.
-In the event trees, cactus, or Joshua tree cannot be avoided, the project would follow the measures (below) for removal.
+In the event trees, cactus, or Joshua tree cannot be avoided, the project will follow the measures (below) for removal.
 Tree Removal.
-Tree removal and trimming would be designed to minimize the total number of individual trees removed or significantly trimmed.
-During tree removal, a qualified arborist would be onsite to make recommendations on trimming and removal.
-Protection and replacement of trees impacted by project activities would be mitigated consistent with applicable jurisdiction and agency requirements.
+Tree removal and trimming will be designed to minimize the total number of individual trees removed or significantly trimmed.
+During tree removal, a qualified arborist will be onsite to make recommendations on trimming and removal.
+Protection and replacement of trees impacted by project activities will be mitigated consistent with applicable jurisdiction and agency requirements.
 Cactus/Joshua Tree Removal.
-Removal and trimming would be designed to minimize the total number of individual
+Removal and trimming will be designed to minimize the total number of individual trees removed.
+The qualified botanist will make recommendations on trimming and removal.
+Protection and replacement of trees impacted by project activities will be mitigated consistent with applicable jurisdiction and agency requirements.
+Where appropriate, mitigation for the loss of and/or impacts will be through on- or off-site restoration and/or compensatory mitigation as set forth by the appropriate resource agency.
+Implementation locations.
+All areas that may support such species.
+CUL-1 Develop Cultural Resource Management Plan.
+SCE shall prepare and submit for approval a Cultural Resource Management Plan (CRMP) to guide all cultural resource management activities during project construction.
+Management of cultural resources shall follow all applicable federal and state standards and guidelines for the management of historic properties/historical resources.
+The CRMP shall be submitted to the BLM, CPUC and tribes for review and approval at least 90 days prior to the start of construction.
+The CRMP shall include, but not be limited to, the following sections: Reduce impacts to cultural resources.